 In an attempt to understand time in this more subjective way, I have here described a few of the events that constitute a very large inventory of moments.

-Moment 3: Dread poured from my chest into my belly.
+Dread poured from my chest into my belly.
 I turned and ran home crying.
 I had forgotten my cotton balls AGAIN!
 I think we were going to make cotton ball igloos on construction paper and snow was impossible to represent without cotton balls.
 I had forgotten to bring them several days in a row.
-I still think this is way too much responsibility for a 5 year old and why the heck didn’t the school provide the necessary materials for our kindergarten projects.
+I still think this is way too much responsibility for a 5-year-old and why the heck didn’t the school provide the necessary materials for our kindergarten projects.
 I remember returning to school with a green Dippity Doo jar full of cotton balls.

-Moment 4 occurred on May 20, 1980.
+I will never forget May 20, 1980.
 It was raining mud.
 I was out in a field south of Olympia, WA at about 8:30 in the morning.
 I was turning off water pumps because we didn’t move irrigation lines on Sundays.
 When I was finished, I got into my truck and I couldn’t see through the windshield.
 The wipers smeared grey mud.
-Church was cancelled that morning because of volcanic eruption.
+Church was canceled that morning because of a volcanic eruption.
 That was Mt.
 Helen’s first, one of the later ones happened on a beautiful clear day and I watched the ash bloom from the same field (another moment).

 Time is made up of such moments; they surge around us and engulf us and lift us and then dissipate–like a lava lamp.